Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/pdfoptions/setbestimagescompressionratio/_index.md

 ---
 title: setBestImagesCompressionRatio
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/pdfoptions/setbestimagescompressionratio/
+url: /php-java/aspose.slides/pdfoptions/setbestimagescompressionratio/
 ---

-## setBestImagesCompressionRatio(boolean value)  function
+## setBestImagesCompressionRatio(boolean value)  method

  Indicates if the most effective compression (instead of the default one) for each image must be selected automatically.
 If set to true, for every image in presentation the most appropriate compression